 SPCA Blue Tick® approved pork

 We have developed a strict approval programme for the rearing, handling, transport and slaughter of pigs.
 SPCA Blue Tick® standards are derived from a number of sources including: current legislation, codes of practice, scientific research, international benchmarking, practical farm experience, advice from animal welfare experts and SPCA Chief Scientific Officer Dr Arnja Dale.

 SPCA Blue Tick® standards are based on the Five Freedoms and cover all animal needs, not just the bare minimum.

 Find out which pork brands are available under the SPCA Blue Tick® accreditation here.

-If you have a question about the SPCA Blue Tick® Accreditation Scheme, please don't hesitate to contact us for more information.
+If you have a question about the SPCA Blue Tick® accreditation, please don't hesitate to contact us for more information.
 Have a look at some of our more frequently asked questions to see if your query has already been answered.